ZargorNET/HwrBattleshipGame/README.md

 ## Abstract

-A simple console based battleship game.
+A simple (now) console based battleship game.
+One could add other render methods easily as well, because the project uses an abstraction i.e. an interface which can be implemented e.x. for a web game using JSPs.

 It supports 2 game modes:

 - **Singeplayer** which is basically Mine Sweeper, but without the mines